stalwart100/VLAN/README.md

 # VLAN
-A basic vlan setup for a small organization
+A basic vlan setup with inter-vlan routing for a small organization